notes-for-computer-science/discrete-math/content/set-card-inf.md

 > Let $A$, $B$, be sets.
 Define $A R B$ if and only if $\lvert A \rvert \leq \lvert B \rvert$.
 > Then $R$ is a total order.
 > **Side note:** It's actually a well-order but let's not get into it.
+>
+> Remark: To actually prove that it's a total order, there's actually a bunch of theorems you're getting for free.
+The Cantor-Scroder-Bernstein theorem (gives you that $\lvert A \rvert \leq \lvert B \rvert \land \lvert B \rvert \leq \lvert A \rvert \to \lvert A \rvert = \lvert B \rvert$), and stuff like any two cardinal numbers are such that there exists either an injection from the first to the second or the other way around.

 For the remainder of this subsection, let's demonstrate some of these to show some of the equalities.
 And for fun, we'll prove some of the equivalences.
 The proofs will be quite long but they're collapsible.